atmos/heaven/doc/installation.md

 ## Process Management

 You need redis for resque and as many workers as you think you'll need.
-I'd keep it at one until you start to notice queuing.
+I'd keep it at two until you start to notice queuing.

-    $ heroku addons:add openredis:micro
     $ heroku ps:scale worker=2

 ## Configuration